ebi-uniprot/uniprot-manual/help/api_queries.md

 *   Click [Customize data](http://beta.uniprot.org/help/customize) on the search results page to select the columns to show in the results table.
 *   You can also look up your relevant column names in the full list of [UniProtKB column names for programmatic access](http://beta.uniprot.org/help/uniprotkb%5Fcolumn%5Fnames).

-The URL for a query result consists of a data set name (e.g. `uniprot`, `uniref`, `uniparc`, `taxonomy`, ...) and the actual query.
+The URL for a query result consists of a data set name (e.g. `uniprot`, `uniref`, `uniparc`, `taxonomy`,...) and the actual query.
 The following query parameters are supported:

 |Parameter|Values|Description|
 |---------|------|-----------|